LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     ```

 1. At the prompt, type **yes** to continue connecting.
-1. Enter the password **Pa55w.rdPa55w.rd**
+1. Enter the password **Pa55w.rdPa55w.rd**.
-1. Stop the MongoDB service:
+1. To import the MongoDB public GPG key, enter this command:

     ```bash
-    sudo service mongod stop
+    wget -qO - https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add -
     ```

-1. Start a bash shell as the **mongodb** user:
+1. To create a list of packages, enter this command:

     ```bash
-    sudo -u mongodb bash
+    echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/4.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.4.list
     ```

-1. Restart the MongoDB service locally as the **mongodb** user.
+1. To reload the package database, enter this command:

     ```bash
-    mongod --dbpath /data/mongo &
+    sudo apt-get
     ```

-    You'll see a number of messages appear on the console as the service restarts.
-Press enter to display the bash command prompt.
+1. To install MongoDB, enter this command:

+    ```bash
+    sudo apt-get install -y mongodb-org
+    ```

+    It can take a few minutes for the installation to complete.

+### Task 4: Configure the MongoDB database

+By default, the Mongo DB instance is configured to run without authentication.
+In this task, you'll configure MongoDB to bind to the local network interface so that it can accept connections from other computers.
+You'll also enable authentication and create the necessary user account to perform migration.
+Finally, you'll add an account that a test application can use to query the database.

+1. To open the MongoDB configuration file, run this command:

+    ```bash
+    sudo nano /etc/mongod.conf
+    ```

+1. In the file, locate the **blindIp** setting, and set it to **0.0.0.0**.
+1. Add the following setting:

+    ```bash
+    security:
+        authorization: 'enabled'
+    ```

+1. To save the configuration file, press <kbd>Esc</kbd> and then press <kbd>CTRL + X</kbd>.
+Press <kbd>y</kbd> and then <kbd>Enter</kbd> to save the modified buffer.
 1. Run the following command to connect to the MongoDB service:

     ```bash